 Call or see the health care provider if other symptoms occur before or after the seizure, such as:

-It is normal for children to sleep or be briefly drowsy or confused right after a seizure.
+It is normal for children to sleep or be drowsy or confused for a short time right after a seizure.

 Seizure - fever induced

 American Academy of Pediatrics, Steering Committee on Quality Improvement and Management, Subcommittee on Febrile Seizures.
 Febrile seizures: clinical practice guideline for the long-term management of the child with simple febrile seizures.
 Pediatrics.
 2008;121:1281-1286.